TaoShuchang/AdvImmune/README.md

 If you would like to use our code, please cite:
 ```
 @inproceedings{tao2021advimmune,
-  title={Adversarial Immunization for Improving Certifiable Robustness on Graphs},
+  title={Adversarial Immunization for Certifiable Robustness on Graphs},
   author={Shuchang Tao, Huawei Shen, Qi Cao and Liang Hou and Xueqi Cheng.},
   booktitle={Proceedings of the 14th ACM International Conference on Web Search and Data Mining},
   series={WSDM'21},